Release Notes

 Dec 2022

-New Behaviours Feature
+New Behaviours feature

 We've introduced Behaviours for ScriptRunner for Jira Cloud: gain control over fields, expand standard configurations and customise how fields behave.
 Read more in our blog.